Cincinnati Children's Blog

 1. Having Active Growth Plates

-Because most teens still have active growth plates, they are at risk for injuring them.
-Aside from a fall, runners can injure their growth plates by overtraining.
+Because most teens still have active growth plates, they are at risk of injuring them.
+Runners can injure their growth plates by falling or overtraining.
 Growth plates are the soft cartilage at the end of bones that lengthen to allow kids to reach their full height.
 In teens, several tendons around the hip, knee, and ankle insert onto these growth plates.
-During periods of high running activity, the strain of repetitive muscle contractions places stress on these growth plates.
-This can lead to overuse injuries at these locations.
-To reduce the risk of injury, teens should gradually increase their training, take 1-2 days off of running per week, get 8-10 hours of sleep per night, engage in cross training activities such as supervised weightlifting, and ensure their nutritional needs are being met.

 2. Improper Training

 There is a simple principle to training: avoid running too much, too fast, too soon.
 The rule of the “toos” is that we need to allow enough time for our bodies to acclimate to the rigors of running.
 This is especially true for teens.
 Unlike adults, most teens are growing.
 This requires tremendous energy.
 Running long distances also requires energy to adequately fuel the body.
-Teens who start running too much, too fast, or too soon are at risk of overuse injuries because their bodies do not have enough time or enough energy to fully adapt to the stressors of running.
-To reduce the risk of injury, teens should gradually increase their training over a long period of time.
-For runners who have low training volumes (less than 10 miles/week), it is generally ok to increase your training by 15-20% per week.
-For runners who have higher training volumes (greater than 30 miles/week), it is generally ok to increase your training by no more than 10% per week.
+Teens who start running too much, too fast, or too soon are at risk of overuse injuries because their bodies do not have enough time or energy to fully adapt to the stressors of running.

 3. Continuing to Run Through Pain